 - Focus on bulleting your previous and current experience.
 This will help you recognize how your graduate training supports the development of a diversity of skills beyond research and teaching.
 This Inside Higher Ed article provides great strategies on how to accomplish this.

 - Become familiar with the lingo of an industry sector that you are interested in pursuing.
 Use that lingo to reframe your resume in way that is recognizable to people in that sector.

 - Meet a graduate career advisor at Cornell Career Services.
-A graduate career advisor can help ensure that your application materials clearly communicate your transferrable skills and experiences.
+A graduate career advisor can help ensure that your application materials clearly communicate your transferable skills and experiences.

 - Explore LinkedIn profiles of professionals.
 LinkedIn provides immediate access to how people in fields and positions of interest to you (especially the experience section) present their transferable skills.
 This information can help generate ideas for your own application materials and LinkedIn profile.

 - Review your resume and other materials: Make sure that your most relevant transferable skills are clearly highlighted in your resume and cover letter in a way that will be easily understood by hiring managers.